 Deposits must either be deposited with the Bank of North Dakota or in other financial institutions situated and doing business within the state.
 Deposits, other than with the Bank of North Dakota, must be fully insured or bonded.
 In lieu of a bond, a financial institution may provide a pledge of securities equal to 110% of the deposits not covered by insurance or bonds.
 Authorized collateral includes bills, notes, or bonds issued by the United States government, its agencies or instrumentalities, all bonds and notes guaranteed by the United States government, Federal land bank bonds, notes, warrants, certificates of indebtedness, insured certificates of deposit, shares of investment companies registered under the Investment Companies Act of 1940, and all other forms of securities issued by the State of North Dakota, its boards, agencies or instrumentalities or by any county, city, township, school district, park district, or other political subdivision of the State of North Dakota whether payable from special revenues or supported by the full faith and credit of the issuing body and bonds issued by another state of the United States or such other securities approved by the banking board.
-For the years ended June 30, 2021 and 2020, the District's carrying amounts of deposits were \$1,073,612 and \$793,883.
-The bank balances were \$1,260,518 and \$980,179.
+For the year ended June 30, 2022, the District's carrying amounts of deposits was \$1,273,205 and the bank balance was \$1,411,592.
 Of the bank balances, \$250,000 was covered by Federal Depository Insurance and the remaining bank balances were collateralized with securities held by pledging financial intuition's agents in the government's name.